MatejKovacic/fido2luks-extended/README.md

 4. Generate a new initramfs with `update-initramfs -u`.

 That's it.
 Next time you boot the system, `fido2luks-extended` should detect if your FIDO2 token (security USB key) is inserted and use it to unlock the LUKS volume.
-If the token is not detected then it will fall back to using a regular passphrase as usual (called recovery passphrase).
+If the token is not detected then it will fall back to using a regular passphrase as usual (this is here called "recovery passphrase").

-If you have multiple tokens you can enroll all of them, and `fido2luks-extended` will detect which one to use at boot time.
+If you have multiple security USB keys (so called FIDO2 tokens) you can enroll all of them, and `fido2luks-extended` will detect which one to use at boot time.

-If the token is connected but not detected during boot, make sure that the initramfs contains the necessary drivers.
+If the FIDO2 token is connected but not detected during boot, make sure that the initramfs contains the necessary drivers.
 Check your `initramfs.conf` and set `MODULES=most` or add the necessary modules manually.

 You can access man page with `man fido2luks-extended`.

-## Some useful commands with your FIDO2 key
+## Some useful commands with your FIDO2 USB key

 List currently connected FIDO tokens:
 ```